How do you parameterize test cases in TOSCA?

 What is the difference between a Template and a TestCase?

-Latest Post: How do you parameterize test cases in TOSCA?
-Our newest member: richujaim Recent Posts Unread Posts Tags
+Latest Post: How Can You Use SQL for Data Manipulation and Query Optimization?
+Our newest member: Kanchana Poojar Recent Posts Unread Posts Tags

 Forum Icons: Forum contains no unread posts Forum contains unread posts